pfbrowning/ng-radio/README.md

     - Enable strictPropertyInitialization
     - Enable noImplicitAny
   - Separate the models for current station, favorite station, and radio browser result
-  - Move "stateful "now-playing" query logic for everything other than the streaming station from radio proxy back to the app.
   - Refactor LoggingService as desired
     - Genericize logging providers with a contract interface
     - Simplify logic